-IFRS 16, "Leases"
+IFRS 16, Leases

 IFRS 16, "Leases" replaces IAS 17, "Leases".
 The new standard requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all lease contracts, and to record it on the statement of financial position, except with respect to lease contracts that meet limited exception criteria.
 The standard is effective for annual periods beginning on or after January 1, 2019, with earlier application permitted.
-The Company does not intend to early adopt IFRS 16.
+The Company has determined the impact of this new standard will be increased disclosure.